Sidewalk Development Program

 Where are SDOT’s 2015 sidewalk projects?

-SDOT’s Sidewalk Development Program is planning to build the following new sidewalk connections in 2014:
+SDOT’s Sidewalk Development Program built the following new sidewalk connections in 2014:

 Will SDOT be building a sidewalk in my neighborhood?